cogment/cogment-doc/docs/reference/cli/launch.md

 ---
-title: Launch
 sidebar_position: 5
 ---

 # Launch

-Launch is a utility command meant to faciliate locally launching and shutting down an entire cogment project at once.
+Launch is a utility command meant to facilitate locally launching and shutting down an entire cogment project at once.

-When launch is used, a set of processes will be launched, as described by a yaml file.
+When launch is used, a set of processes will be launched to run in parallel, as described by a yaml file.
 Once any of these processes terminates, all other ones will be terminated as well.

 ## Command line